hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

 Blockchain](https://acmccs.github.io/papers/p683-camenischA.pdf) by Camenisch
 et.al.
-This allows issuers to delegate issuance rights to other entities such that the presentations from their issued credentials do not reveal their identity but only the identity of the the first issuer in the delegation chain.
+This allows issuers to delegate issuance rights to other entities such that the presentations from their issued credentials do not reveal their identities but only the identity of the the first issuer in the delegation chain.
 This also allows issuers at each level to add attributes in their issued credentials.
 However, downstream issuers in the delegation do learn about all the upstream issuers, i.e. there is no privacy among issuers.
 This